MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template-llama-index.md

 # Get started with Serverless AI Chat with RAG using LlamaIndex

 Creating AI apps can be complex.
 With LlamaIndex, Azure Functions, and Serverless technologies, you can simplify this process.
 These tools manage infrastructure and scale automatically, letting you focus on chatbot functionality.
-The chatbot uses enterprise documents to generate AI responses.
+The chatbot uses LlamaIndex to manage the data from ingestion to response.

-The code includes sample data for a fictitious company, Contoso Real Estate.
-Customers can ask support questions about the company's products.
-The data includes documents on the company's terms of service, privacy policy, and support guide.

 :::image type="content" source="../media/get-started-app-chat-template-llama-index/chat-app-response-in-browser.png" alt-text="Screenshot of chat app in browser showing chat input and the response.":::